-16. Should the RMA be used as a tool to address climate change mitigation, and if so, how?
+- 16. Should the RMA be used as a tool to address climate change mitigation, and if so, how? - 17.
+What changes to the RMA are required to address climate change adaptation and natural hazards?

 There probably is a need to use the RMA as a tool to address mitigation, and for the RMA to align with the Climate Change Response Act 2002.
-LGNZ members passed this remit at the AGM in 2019: That LGNZ members collectively adopt the position that government should revise the Resource Management Act 1991 to adequately consider the impact of greenhouse gases when making decisions under that law to ensure that the Resource Management Act is consistent with the Zero Carbon Bill.
+LGNZ members passed this remit at the AGM in 2019: LGNZ members collectively adopt the position that government should revise the Resource Management Act 1991 to adequately consider the impact of greenhouse gases when making decisions under the law to ensure that the Resource Management Act is consistent with the Zero Carbon Bill.
 This would essentially require a reversal of the current position of regional councils not being able to control greenhouse gas emissions.

-We raise the practical question of how emissions associated with resource consent applications would actually measured/monitored etc. Were the changes to the RMA to empower local government to factor mitigation considerations into consenting decisions, central government would need to set a nationally consistent framework first to ensure fairness and consistency of process.
+We raise the practical question of how emissions associated with resource consent applications would actually be measured/monitored.
+Where the changes to the RMA empower local government to factor mitigation considerations into consenting decisions, central government would need to set a nationally consistent framework first to ensure fairness and consistency of process.